Complete a minimum of 84 Hours of approved Home Inspection Education. Click here to view a list of BTR approved Arizona based schools!

 Complete 30 parallel inspections under the supervision of a licensed Arizona home inspector.

 Parallel Inspections are offered at a reduced rate to our Full Residential Inspection graduates.
-ITAZ has partnered with inspection companies throughout the valley to provide diverse parallel experience.
+ITAZ is the ONLY school in Arizona to be licensed by the Arizona State Board of Postsecondary Education to offer Parallel Inspection Training!!
 Contact our office for more information.

 Maintain and file with the BTR one of the following: 1) Errors and Omissions Insurance in the amount of $200,000 in the aggregate and $100,000 per occurrence; 2) a $25,000 bond or proof of assets in that amount; 3) an alternate financial assurance mechanism approved by the BTR with a value of at least $25,000.